 In November 2016, Cohen Milstein, on behalf of purchasers of the Polaris Sportsman ATV, built between 2009 and 2016, filed a consumer fraud and product liability class action against Polaris Industries.
 Plaintiffs allege breach of implied warranty of merchantability, failure to warn, and unfair and deceptive marketing, regarding a common design defect of the ATV’s exhaust system.

-The complaint alleges that the Polaris Sportsman four-wheel all-terrain vehicles (ATVs) between built between 2009 and 2016 have a common design defect.
+Plaintiffs alleges that the Polaris Sportsman four-wheel all-terrain vehicles (ATVs) built between 2009 and 2016 have a common design defect.
 Extremely high temperature exhaust exits the engine and enters the exhaust pipe that is routed directly next to the right leg of the Sportsman rider under a thin plastic cover.
 The exhaust then proceeds through an exhaust pipe, under the rider’s seat, towards the right rear tire.
 The exhaust pipe gets so hot, that components of the Sportsman melt, including, but not limited to, side covers, seat, seat base, right-rear fender, and right foot well.
 Heat from the exhaust pipe also transfers to surrounding plastic and metal components which are designed to come in direct contact with the rider.
-As a result, Sportsman riders are directly exposed to temperatures up to nearly 250 F and can sustain/have sustained burns to their right leg.
+As a result, Sportsman riders are directly exposed to temperatures of up to nearly 250 F and can sustain/have sustained burns to their right leg.

 Polaris could have and should have warned customers about the exhaust heat defect on its website, in its product brochures (available online and at Polaris dealerships), and through communications from its authorized dealers.
 However, Polaris failed to do so.

 The case is Johannessohn, et al. v.
 Polaris Industries, Case No. 49157965, in the U.S. District Court, District of Minnesota.